ScrapCodes/rfcs/RFC-0004-functions-stats.md

 A slice can represent a column or a constant string.
 In case of

 * __Phase 3__.
 Extend the support to non-built-in UDFs.
-Add documentations and blogs with usage examples.
+Add documentation and blogs with usage examples.

 * __Future work__.

+### Define an expression language
 The following example is a more powerful form of expressing how to estimate stats for functions based on their characteristics.
 Here, we propose the use of expressions ( i.e an expression language with a fixed grammar ) In the following example of `substr` :
 For average row size we have used the value of length argument.
 For distinct values count it is more complex, e.g. if length is same as